bwqr/mavinote/README.md

     * Svelte

         A web app implementation of Mavinote.
-Web app is currently incomplete.
 It is implemented in [TypeScript](https://www.typescriptlang.org/) and uses [Svelte](https://svelte.dev/).

 ### Running Mavinote application